-The Company has determined that as at June 30, 2020 the following projects have not met the technical feasibility and commercial viability criteria to be capitalized and classified as mining properties.
-Accordingly, the Company has expensed all exploration and evaluation expenditures in the year.
-As of June 30, 2020, and 2019, the Company did not hold any assets classified as mining properties.
+The Company has determined that as at June 30, 2021 the following projects have not met the technical feasibility and commercial viability criteria to be capitalized and classified as mining properties.
+Accordingly, the Company has expensed all exploration and evaluation expenditures in the period.
+As of June 30, 2021, and 2020, the Company did not hold any assets classified as mining properties.